-Travelling to Texas on more than 100 occasions, Marc Sheehan just loves toting toddlers and teens into the Lone Star State.
+Travelling to Texas on more than 100 occasions, Mark Sheehan just loves toting toddlers and teens into the Lone Star State.

 It should come as no surprise, that the word Texas comes from the native Hasinai Indian tribe’s word Tejas (sorry for my pronunciation, I’m a New Yorker!) which means friends or allies.
 And when you open your mouth from another place when visiting Texas, you’re an instant celebrity.
 Trust me, they love tourists in Texas.